bobseamon/sentiment-analysis/README.md

 ### Backend Setup

 1.  **IAM Roles:** Create the necessary IAM Roles for Glue, SageMaker, and Lambda as detailed in the project's development history.
-2.  **Data Processing:** Run the AWS Glue job to process the raw data.
+2.  **Data Processing:** Use Run the AWS Glue job to process the raw data, and `Data-Exploration.ipynb` to explore the processed data.
-3.  **Model Training:** Use the `2-Train-And-Deploy.ipynb` notebook to launch the SageMaker Training Job.
+3.  **Model Training:** Use the `Train-Deploy-Model.ipynb` notebook to launch the SageMaker Training Job.
 This will create the trained model artifact in S3.
 4.  **Serverless Backend:**
     * Create the `SentimentModelState` DynamoDB table and populate the initial item.
-    * Deploy the five Lambda functions (`is-model-service-running`, `start-model-service`, etc.) and configure their environment variables.
+    * Deploy the six Lambda functions (`is-model-service-running`, `start-model-service`, etc.) and configure their environment variables.
     * Set up the API Gateway with `/status`, `/start`, and `/predict` endpoints.
     * Create the EventBridge rule to watch for SageMaker endpoint status changes.